emhart/10-simple-rules-data-storage/resubmission_materials/reviewer_response.md

 This sentence has been restructured

-**_Reviewer #1:_** _Dr.
-Hart and co-authors presented a comprehensive review on the essential aspects of digital data storage.
+**_Reviewer #2:_** Dr. Hart and co-authors presented a comprehensive review on the essential aspects of digital data storage.
 While situation in reality can become very complicated, these ten simple rules can still provide good and useful guidance for researchers to develop data storage and management systems.
 Actually, we have pretty much followed these rules in our own practices.
 The manuscript was concise and well written.

 Minor suggestions:_